dahln/ghostlight/README.md

-When .NET 5 is official released (a non-RC release), this template will be updated to the new version.
+When .NET 5 is officially released (a non-RC release), this template will be updated to the new version.
 This template currently does not show how to upload a file; the updated .NET 5 version will demonstrate that.

 [![Build Status](https://dev.azure.com/dahln/template/_apis/build/status/template%20CI%20build?branchName=master)](https://dev.azure.com/dahln/template/_build/latest?definitionId=18&branchName=master)